Home Log in Sign up Profile Log out

 Cencio

-Means rag or cleaning cloth.
-It’s commonly used in Tuscan households, where others in Italy might say straccio.
+Cencio means rag or cleaning cloth.
+It’s commonly used in Tuscan households, whereas in other parts of Italy people tend to say straccio, panno, or strofinaccio.

 Cannella

-Means tap or faucet.
-While rubinetto is standard in Italian, Tuscans often say cannella, derived from Latin for little pipe.”
+The word cannella means tap or faucet.
+While rubinetto is standard in Italian, Tuscans often say cannella, derived from the Latin for little pipe.
+In standard Italian, however, cannella means cinnamon, the spice used in desserts.

 Granata

-Means broom.
+Granata means broom.
 While scopa is more common across Italy, granata is frequently used in Tuscany.
+The word is amusing because, in the rest of Italy, granata means grenade, the explosive weapon thrown at the enemy.

 Distinctive Linguistic Features